 First thing’s first…in order to be self-hosted, you have to purchase your own hosting of course!
 Luckily, there are a few amazing options out there that aren’t expensive at all.

 I did so much research about what host I wanted to use before switching to WordPress.
 Ultimately, I chose Siteground as my host.
 I’ve heard incredible things about Siteground in several of the blogging Facebook groups I’m in, including their top-notch customer service and really low amount of downtime.
 They also have a wide variety of packages available to suit many traffic and storage needs.
-And bonus – all of their monthly hosting packages are 60% off right now, and you can lock in that rate by paying up-front!
-So, if you’ve thought about starting a blog, now’s a great time.
+And, while they’re offering their packages for 60% off the regular price, it’s a great time to sign up!

 Once you follow this link to Siteground, scroll down just a little to see the options for your hosting needs.
 If you’re a new/small blogger, the StartUp package will probably be your best bet…that covers up to 10,000 hits per month, and offers 10GB of web space (I had over 1,600 picture-heavy posts when I migrated and didn’t even come close to 10GB, so that should be plenty unless you’re storing a ridiculous amount of files).
 As your blog grows, you can always upgrade to their larger packages if needed.
 (But, one perk of picking a bigger package right now is that you can lock in that discounted price for up to 36 months.
 If you upgrade later, you would pay the full monthly rate.)